-The MacDonald Highlands design guidelines permit additional accessory structures on design-accepting lots (i.e., larger lots) provided they comply with design requirements and restrictions per City of Henderson building code.
+The MacDonald Highlands design guidelines permit one accessory structure per design-accepting lot (i.e., larger lots) provided it complies with design requirements and restrictions per City of Henderson building code.
+Please be advised that a detached guesthouses, guest suites and/or cabana that includes a kitchen is not permitted in the City of Henderson (City of Henderson Ordinance No. 1295, Section 1.BN.2, adopted March 17, 1992).
 Any approved accessory structures should be designed as a single visual element, compatible with and complimentary to the design and form of the main residence, and should be visually connected by walls, courtyards, or other major landscape elements.
-The accessory structures should be located to respect the views, privacy, and other aspects of adjacent properties, and the use of mature landscaping is encouraged to soften the appearance of these No accessory structure may be leased or rented structures.
-Requests for accessory separately from the main residence. structures must first be submitted to the Design Review Committee for review and approval, prior to submission to the City of Henderson for plans check and permit issue.
+The accessory structure must be contained within the building setbacks, shall be located to respect the views, privacy, and other aspects of adjacent properties, and the use of mature landscaping is encouraged to soften the appearance of these No accessory structure may be leased or rented structures. separately from the main residence.
+Requests for accessory structures must first be submitted to the Design Review Committee for review and approval, prior to submission to the City of Henderson for plans check and permit issue.